worldcoin/orb-software/docs/src/components/orb-core/README.md

 `orb-core` contains the core rust application responsible for verifying users' World IDs.

-The binaries controlling the orb are found in src/bin/:
+The binaries controlling the orb are found in `src/bin/`:

-- src/bin/orb-core.rs: the production binary, which runs verifications in the field;
+- src/bin/orb-core.rs: the production binary, which runs verifications in the field.
-- src/bin/orb-backend-connect.rs: a binary to ensure backend connectivity by scanning a WiFi QR code and establishing the WiFi connection as long as the backend is not reachable
+- src/bin/orb-backend-connect.rs: a binary to ensure backend connectivity by scanning a WiFi QR code and establishing the WiFi connection as long as the backend is not reachable.

 ## Code Overview

-Overview of the `do_signup` function:

 <iframe width="560" height="315"
     src="https://www.youtube.com/embed/h6AjLyj6ics?si=Z2zlweF1nW03qHFb"